Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 ![webform_04.png](/how_to_documentation/images/webform_04.png)

-* Figure 4: Editing a component of a webform
+* Figure 4: Editing a component of a Drupal webform

 ***